 As the years progressed, the “Interview” and “Call-in” would become a regular format for Midday.
 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
 Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012, when long-time host Eichten retired.

-February 1, 1991 - Rozanne Ridgway, president of the Atlantic Council of the United States and former ambassador and assistant secretary of state, speaking at Minnesota Meeting.
-Ridgway’s address was on the topic "The United States and the New Europe: The Road Ahead."
-After speech, Ridgway answered audience questions.
+July 17, 1990 - Dries van Agt, European Community ambassador to the United States, speaking at Minnesota Meeting.
+Van Agt’s address was titled "Economic Superpowers: European Community, Japanese and U.S. Relations in the '90s."
+He talked on the political situations within former Eastern-European communist countries.
+After speech, van Agt’s answered audience questions.
 Minnesota Meeting is a non-profit corporation which hosts a wide range of public speakers.
 It is managed by the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.